 Benefits of 100% Electric

 The state of California plans to increase its use of electric power, in place of gas.
-This is one of their many goals posts on the way to a Zero-Net energy future.
+This is one of their many goals posts on the way to a Zero-Net Energy future.
 Some of the benefits of electricity include less environmental impact and increased versatility.
 Their main goal is to reduce carbon emissions and pollution, which are harmful to the environment.
 Another benefit is that there are infinite ways to harness electricity, which makes it more versatile than gas.
 Electricity can be produced through practically any resource, and only requires kinesthetic energy.
 It can be transferred above ground through power lines or generated on-site.
-Going electric will make it possible to transition into renewable energy, and eventually allow more people to produce their own energy.
+Going electric will make it possible to transition to renewable energy, and eventually allow more people to produce their own energy.
 Decentralizing energy production will increase energy efficiency because it doesn’t have to travel.
 California is gradually moving away from the outdated mega-energy grid that is becoming increasingly problematic.

 100% Electric Buildings:

 California’s housing sector seems to be moving away from gas.
 Berkeley was the first city to ban natural gas hookups in new construction, and many are following suit.
 Why?
 The main reason is that gas systems create more pollution and carbon emission.
 The government is receiving letters of support from many massive corporations.
 Even PG&E is on board at this point, seeing that it will also save them money in construction costs.
 Gas lines require much more energy and effort to install.
 Instead of digging out the ground for these massive piping systems, they can utilize the power lines for all the home’s needs.